NalinG/Ping_Pong/README.md

 # Ping_Pong
-It is a simple ping pong game developed using pygame and python
+It is the classic ping pong game developed using pygame and python

-StiLL Incomplete
+To run the game,Execute the following command :
+LINUX:
+python game.py

+ENJOY